CriticalSolutionsNetwork/MEMPolicyManager/help/Get-EmMdmGraphAuth.md

 ## PARAMETERS

-### -ClientSecretId
+### -ClientSecretTenantId
-The Client ID for the application using Client Secret authentication.
+The Tenant ID for the application using Client Secret authentication.
 Mandatory for ClientSecret parameter set.

 ```yaml